-Tramadol is detectable in your saliva for up to 48 hours.
-A blood test can detect tramadol for 12 to 24 hours, while a urine test will detect it one to four days after you last took the medication.
-A hair test, however, can detect it the longest as tramadol remains in your hair for four to six months.
+Tramadol remains in the system for quite some time.
+It is detectable in your saliva for up to 48 hours.
+A blood test can detect Tramadol for 12 to 24 hours, while a urine test will detect it one to four days after you last took the medication.
+A hair test, however, can detect it the longest as Tramadol remains in your hair for four to six months.

 Tramadol is also a monoamine reuptake inhibitor.
-This means that the medication prevents the reuptake of serotonin and norepinephrine into the nerve’s terminals.
-The inhibition is what makes tramadol a highly effective pain killer.
+This means that the medication prevents the reuptake of serotonin and norepinephrine into the nerve terminals.
+The inhibition is what makes Tramadol a highly effective pain killer.

 - Skin flushing

 How Long Does Tramadol Stay in Your System?